elinor-oren/tube-sensor/README.md

     delay(100);
 }
 ```
-In the final code the LCD displays the noiseLevel variable output by the LED and the dbValue variable output by the Sound Level Meter.
+In the final code, the LCD displays the `noiseLevel` variable output from the LED and the `dbValue` variable output from the Sound Level Meter.

    <img width="377" alt="image" src="https://github.com/elinor-oren/tube-sensor/assets/127933946/ec1635f0-006b-4405-842f-3fa00c6cc359">